-Melting polar ice-caps, the collapse of vegetation and wildlife, and violent surges of hurricanes more rampant in the past, are all concerning reasons to understand how climate change can effect so many faucets on planet earth.
+Melting polar ice-caps, the collapse of vegetation and wildlife, and violent surges of hurricanes more rampant in the past are all concerning reasons to understand how climate change can affect so many facets on planet earth.
 Global warming doesn’t just mean the earth’s getting warmer.
 Global warming’s massive impact on social, economic, and physical health are areas for great distress.

 More from global warming:

 - 35 easy ways to stop global warming

 - 30 Myths vs. Facts on Global Warming

 - Is global warming real?

 - How global warming works?

 Below is the list of significant effects that global warming is having on the environment, climate and humankind.